 In advance of the next comprehensive planning cycle, the Metropolitan Council should work with Metro Cities and local officials to address challenges and concerns identified by city officials with the 2018 comprehensive planning process and undertake any necessary improvements.
-Local officials have identified a number of concerns with the submission and review processes for 2018 local plans including requests for information beyond what should be necessary for the Metropolitan Council to review local plans for consistency with regional systems, regional requirements that evolved as local plans were prepared and finalized, and finding plans to be incomplete or requiring detailed information on items of a local rather than regional nature, among others.
+This work should be conducted with opportunities for ongoing input and consultation with local officials as any modifications to the comprehensive planning review processes are considered.
+Local officials have identified concerns with the submission and review processes for 2018 local plans including requests for information beyond what should be necessary for the Metropolitan Council to review local plans for consistency with regional systems, regional requirements that evolved as local plans were prepared and finalized and finding plans to be incomplete or requiring detailed information on items of a local rather than regional nature, among others.